Cost and Expenditure Policies

 - of meetings and conferences of grant personnel, when the primary purpose is the dissemination of technical information produced by the grant or directly benefiting the grant objectives, are allowable.
 This includes costs of meals, transportation, rental of facilities, membership in the organization, if membership is required for attendance, and other items incidental such meetings or conferences.
-Please note that meeting and conference costs are different than entertainment costs, which are unallowable as stated in OMB Circular A-21, Section J.17.
+Please note that meeting and conference costs are different than entertainment costs, which are unallowable as stated in 2 CFR Part 200.

 - Costs of membership in any civic or community organization, country club or social or dining club or organization are unallowable.

 Costs incurred prior to the effective date of a grant, whether or not they would have been allowable if incurred after such date, are unallowable unless approved by the sponsoring agency.